rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/analysis.md

 When you need to interact with a running job you can start an interactive session with the [srun](http://slurm.schedmd.com/srun.html) command.
 This creates a shell on a compute node, which works the same as a shell on the User Interface except that the shell is restricted to the requested resources.
-This is ideal for debugging/testing and prevents your work from running out of control and crashing processes from other users or vice versa.
+This is ideal for debugging/testing and prevents your work from running out of control, crashing processes from other users or vice versa.
-Just like for the ```sbatch``` command you will need to request resources like amount of cores, amount of memory, work allocation time (walltime), etc.
+Just like for the ```sbatch``` command for batch jobs you will need to request resources like amount of cores, amount of memory, work allocation time (walltime), etc. for interactive jobs too.
 E.g. to request a session for one hour:
 ```
-srun --cpus-per-task=1 --mem=1gb --nodes=1 --qos=priority --time=01:00:00 --pty bash -i
+srun --cpus-per-task=1 --mem=1gb --nodes=1 --qos=interactive --time=01:00:00 --pty bash -i
 ```
 When the requested resources are available the interactive session will start immediately.
-To increase the chance your interactive session will start quickly, even when the cluster is relatively busy, you can request _Quality of Service_ level _priority_ with ```--qos=priority```.
+To increase the chance your interactive session will start quickly, even when the cluster is relatively busy, you can request _Quality of Service_ level _interactive_ with ```--qos=interactive```.

 **Essential**: the order of ```srun``` arguments is not important except that ```--pty bash -i``` must be last.
-Any options after that are interpreted as arguments for the requested shell and not for the ```srun``` command.
+Any options after ```--pty bash``` are interpreted as arguments for the requested shell and not for the ```srun``` command.
 Hence the ```-i``` in the example is an argument for the ```bash``` shell.

 When you exit the bash shell using either the ```exit``` command or by pressing ```CTRL+d``` the interactive job will be cancelled automagically and the corresponding resources released.